 Nottingham CAMRA calls for Government to support pubs to help save them from closure

-The British Beer and Pub Association (BBPA) has warned that 2,000 of the nation’s much-loved pubs are facing last orders.
+Pub representatives are urging the Government to extend a lifeline to the industry after it emerged 2,000 pubs could be at risk of closure.

-The BBPA is calling on the Government to use the Spring Budget to show it understands how much pubs and breweries mean to their communities, and the pressures the sector is facing, and deliver a plan for sustainable growth with fair, modernised tax rates and a focus on skills and training needed to ensure pubs and breweries can thrive.
+Skyrocketing energy bills and increased food and drink costs from suppliers are just two of the issues currently facing pub landlords.

-The BBPA are calling on the Chancellor to freeze duty rates, implement a significant increase in the discount for draft beer sold in pubs, and introduce the previously announced reduced rate for lower-strength beers from August 1.
+The British Beer and Pub Association has warned 2,000 of the nation’s much-loved pubs are facing last orders.

 “Pubs are and always have been community assets often at the heart of community life providing a safe place to meet and socialise while having alcohol intake under the control of a responsible person.